matej2/Web-benchmark/README.md

 # Web-benchmark

-Web benchmark is intended for browser benchmark or theme default css settings benchmark.
+Web benchmark is intended for browser benchmark or theme default css benchmark.

 ## Use
 ### Windows / Ubuntu